Merseyside Quiz Leagues

 AGENDA FOR most recent/next mEETING

-Agenda for the Annual General Meeting of the Merseyside Quiz Leagues to be held online on Sunday 13th April 2025 at 7.30pm
+Agenda for the Council meeting of the Merseyside Quiz Leagues to be held online on Sunday 7th September 2025 at 7.30pm

 3 Matters Arising